Get protected, get immunized.

-HBIG is made from blood and contains antibodies to hepatitis B. It gives fast protection but is not long lasting.
+HBIG is made from blood and contains antibodies to hepatitis B. It gives fast protection, but the protection is not long lasting.

-When HBIG is given, a hepatitis B vaccine series is started so that the body can make its own antibodies for long lasting protection.
+When you get HBIG, you also start a hepatitis B vaccine series so your body can make its own antibodies for long-lasting protection.

-People need 1 dose of HBIG as soon as possible after contact with the virus.
-The size of the dose depends on the person’s body weight.
+You need 1 dose of HBIG as soon as possible after contact with the virus.
+You’ll also need a dose of hepatitis B vaccine.

-HBIG and hepatitis B vaccine are very effective when given within 7 days after contact with an infected person’s blood or 14 days after sexual contact.
+If you have contact with hepatitis B, HBIG and a dose of hepatitis B vaccine work very well to protect you.
+You need them within 7 days after contact with an infected person’s blood or within 14 days after sexual contact.

 HBIG is one of the safest blood products available.
-Canadian Blood Services carefully screens donors and tests all blood collected.
-The blood of donors is not used if the donor has known risk factors or tests positive for an infectious disease.
-HBIG is treated with heat and chemicals to kill germs that might be present.
+Canadian Blood Services carefully screens donors and tests all blood.
+Blood is not used if the donor has risk factors or tests positive for an infectious disease.
+HBIG is treated with heat and chemicals to kill germs.
 The risk of getting an infection from HBIG is very small.

-HBIG is given at the hospital to babies born to mothers with hepatitis B infection.
 If you think you have been in contact with the hepatitis B virus, call Health Link at 811.
-If HBIG and hepatitis B vaccine are needed, they will be given at your local public health office or hospital.
+If you need HBIG and hepatitis B vaccine, you’ll get them at your local public health office or hospital.

-It is important to finish all doses of hepatitis B vaccine and any follow-up blood tests as recommended by your healthcare provider.
+It’s important to finish all doses of hepatitis B vaccine and do any follow-up blood tests that your healthcare provider recommends.

-Reactions to HBIG are usually mild and go away in a few days.
-They may include:
+There can be side effects from HBIG, but they tend to be mild and go away in a few days.
+Side effects may include:

 Hives and general swelling may occur.

-It is important to stay for 15 minutes after the HBIG is given because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay at the hospital or public health office for 15 minutes after you have HBIG.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

-Unusual reactions can happen.
-Call Health Link at 811 to report any unusual reactions.
+It’s rare to have a serious side effect.
+Call Health Link at 811 to report any serious or unusual side effects.

-Talk to your healthcare provider before having HBIG if you:
+Talk to your healthcare provider before getting HBIG if you:

 Author: Immunization Program, Alberta Health Services